claudiawis/OCR_Handwritting_MLOps/README.md

 # Handwritten Text Recognition Using Deep Learning (OCR MLOps Project)

+> **Note:** This is a general overview of the project.
+For technical details and commands to reproduce the work, please refer to the [Technical Guide](TECHNICAL_GUIDE.md).

 ## Introduction

 Handwritten text recognition (HTR) is a crucial step in document digitization, allowing computers to extract and process handwritten text from images.
 This project aims to develop an end-to-end **Optical Character Recognition (OCR)** system for handwritten documents, leveraging **deep learning techniques** and **MLOps principles** to ensure efficient model deployment and maintenance.